 Would your school benefit from a comprehensive reflection on how you support EAL across the curriculum?

-Formerly EAL ‘Train the Trainer’, this 3-day course provides a key person in your school with training and resources for developing a whole school framework for supporting EAL development.
+Formerly EAL ‘Train the Trainer’, this 3-day virtual course provides a key person in your school with training and resources for developing a whole school framework for supporting EAL development.
 Designed to develop good practice and create consistency across the school.

 This course includes Across Cultures EAL resources: enhanced admissions templates, assessment templates, complete induction-to-English with resources, class teaching guidelines, suggested in-class methodology and associated language learning strategies, family learning new-to-English induction framework, an EAL handbook template, training presentation and training manual with all the materials for training others to implement this framework in your school.

 - Introducing the context - Understanding what is needed for young learners learning English as an Additional Language

 - Enhanced admissions procedures - Strategies to help new arrivals transition into their school

 - EAL assessment - Assessing the new arrival’s English language skills